deephaven/examples/fit/README.md

 ## Table of contents

- * `ThursMorn.fit` - the data used to run this example
+ * `ThursMorn.fit` - The data used to run this example.
  * `accessFit.py` - python script to demonstrate fit data inside deephaven
  * `*.png` - images used in this help